ucsb-cs16/w19/_lab/lab09.md

 Make sure that when you create a repo, the **Owner** is the **ucsb-cs16-w19** organization (**NOT** your personal account).

+## Create Products and Carts

+Imagine that you were hired by an online mega-seller Zonamaze.
+They put you in charge of creating their inventory and allowing users to purchase various items that are currently in stock.

+* How many structs do you need to create?
+* What are the member variables of each struct?
+What are their types?

+Dynamically create an inventory list that contains three different products; for each product, record its title, manufacturer, quantity, and price.

+Allow the user to add those items to their cart.
+If the inventory has 0 items of that type, the user should get a message that this item is out of stock.
+Let the user remove the items.

+Test your functions:

+* Dynamically add three items to the user's cart.
+* Output the contents of the cart, showing the items.
+* Update the quanity of items (not exceeding the inventory's capacity)
+* Output the contents of the cart, making sure the quanity was updated.
+* Remove the second item that was added; print the contents of the cart, then remove the first item;
+* Delete user's cart (making sure to delete the items that were in it first)
+* Add another item to the inventory
+* Show all items in the inventory that are out of stock

 ## Submit your code on Gradescope<a name="submit"></a>